Like life, every race has a start, a middle and an end. Also like life, all can be disastrous.

 More commonly, a horse emerges, slowly, resulting in an analyst’s final comment, ‘Started slowly, faded.’

-Reading a race, interpreting what is going on, is a skill that takes a while to acquire.
-At a higher level, it involves knowing the characteristics of individual horses – whether or not they are likely to be suited by the distance of the race, by a fast fun race, by the conformation of the track and the state of the going.
-Some horses perform best when making the running, preferably without being harnessed by another horse, while others, particularly those with a ‘‘turn of foot’, the ability to accelerate, are more likely to be ‘held up’ and brought with a ‘late run’.
+Interpreting what is going on, is a skill that takes a while to acquire.
+At a higher level, it involves knowing the characteristics of individual horses.
+Whether or not they are likely to be suited by the distance of the race, by a fast fun race, by the conformation of the track and the state of the going.
+Some horses perform best when making the running, preferably without being harnessed by another horse.
+While others, particularly those with a ‘‘turn of foot’, the ability to accelerate, are more likely to be ‘held up’ and brought with a ‘late run’.

 Copyright reserved to Bluffer’s Media.